How to Grow Roses

 - Avoid fertilising plants during summer as they are heat stressed.

-- Water regularly and apply Daltons Nutrient Enriched Mulch & Grow to keep moisture and nutrients in.
+- Water regularly and apply Daltons Premium Mulch & Grow to keep moisture and nutrients in.

 - Pay special attention to potted roses to ensure they do not dry out.